-The sharing of sexual videos and pictures of children under the age of 18, even if the child/young person shares an image of themselves, is a criminal offence.
+The sharing of sexual videos and pictures of children under the age of 18 years, even if the child/young person shares an image of themselves, is a criminal offence.
 Specifically, crimes involving indecent photographs of a person under 18 years of age fall under Section 1 of the Protection of Children Act 1978 and Section 160 Criminal Justice Act 1988.
 Under this legislation it is a crime to: take an indecent photograph or allow an indecent photograph to be taken; make an indecent photograph (this includes downloading or opening an image that has been sent via email/text/SnapChat etc.); distribute or show such an image; possess with the intention of distributing images; advertise and possess such images.
 Young people may also call it:

+Cybersex

-Cybersex Sending a nudie, picture or selfie Trading nudes Dirties Pic for pic.
+- Whether there is any external coercion involved or encouragement beyond the Sending a nudie, picture of selfie

+- Trading nudes

+- Dirties

 'Sexting' is often seen as flirting by children and young people who feel that it is a part of normal life and relationships.
-Laws were created long before mass use of the internet and so, therefore, the School should always take a measured approach and seek to avoid criminalising children and young people where possible.
+Laws were created long before the widespread use of the internet and, therefore, the School should always take a measured approach and seek to avoid criminalising children and young people where possible.